SteinarArnason/Owell/README.md

   - Not all linting errors will be caught by running the development/production scripts.
 They should however all be caught by Atom with relevant plugins.

-  - I reccomend the following community packages for atom:
+  - I recommend the following community packages for atom:
     - [autocomplete-paths](https://atom.io/packages/autocomplete-paths)
     - [file-icons](https://atom.io/packages/file-icons)
     - [highlight-selected](https://atom.io/packages/highlight-selected)